theos/theos-wiki/docs/Installation.md

 	$THEOS/bin/update-theos

-If you get a “no such file or directory” error, you’re probably not using a recent version of Theos that contains this script.
+If you get a “no such file or directory” error, you’re probably using a very old version of Theos that lacks this script.
 As an alternative, switch to a directory containing a Theos makefile and then run:

 	make update-theos